qmlbook/qmlbook/en/ch06/index.rst

 .. issues:: ch06

 In some cases, the contents shown in a view changes over time.
-Items are added and removed as the underlaying data model is altered.
+Items are added and removed as the underlying data model is altered.
 In these cases, it is often a good idea to employ visual ques to give the user a sense of direction and to help the user understand what data is added or removed.

 Conveniently enough, QML views attaches two signals, ``onAdd`` and ``onRemove``, to each item delegate.
 By connecting animations to these, it is easy to create the movement necessary to aid the user in identifying what is taking place.